 A mantra here at HoneyKids?
 Snacks = life.
 We’ve been known at times to bribe our little tykes to stay put in the stroller!
 Yep, those all-important snacks are essential when our little ones need a little (or a lot) of persuasion.
 Our favourites?
 Bananas, rice cakes, and goldfish biscuits!
 Having porridge for breakfast?
 Don’t bin the leftovers – instead, mix it with some fruit (bananas and blueberries are our go-to) and whack it in the oven for the perfect flapjack-style snack.
 Even the fussiest of fussy eaters can’t say no.

 Love it for the calm it brings, hate it for the guilt.
 Although we agree toddler TV all day isn’t the best idea (as tempting as that is at times), screen time is absolutely fine – and pretty essential at times!
 So, let’s stop with the guilt trip.
 Whether it’s Peppa Pig, Dora the Explorer or Little Baby Bum (all approved by our young ‘uns), screen time is sometimes exactly the toddler activity we need to get lifemin done.

 Hear the words ‘paint’ and ‘toddler’ and break out in a cold sweat?
 Us too.
 But your little Michelangelo’s masterpiece needn’t end with total house redecoration, we promise.
 Try putting some blobs of paint on a piece of paper and then placing it in a Ziploc bag.
 Close it and stick the bag on a table surface ready for your toddler to prod and smear away to their heart’s content, without the mess.
 It even makes a great crafty gift for the grandparents (see here) – winner!
 No paint?
-Make your own with a bit of imagination, yogurt and food colouring.
-We also love a good pat mat (you can totally make one with poster paint) – check out our video here of how to make one!
+Make your own with a bit of imagination, yoghurt and food colouring.

 Top image: Glen Carrie